5 Roomba 690 vs. Alternatives of 2019 Under $300

 The Roborock Xiaowa Lite has younger brothers: the Roborock Xiaowa E20 and the Xiaowa E35.
 The first one is equipped with mapping based on a gyroscope system, mopping mode, and has stronger suction of 1,800 Pa.
 The E35 is featured with the same options as the Xiaowa E20 and has a 2,000 Pa suction power.
 These are the best vacuum cleaners under $300.

-The Xiaomi Mi Robot is a robot cleaner that maps your layout to know where it should clean.
-It calculates the most efficient way of cleaning and moves in a purposeful S-shape pattern.
-12 sensors that are located all over its body help the Mi robot to move around avoiding falling from stairs and bumping into furniture.
-The robot lasts the whole 150 minutes which is long enough for the vacuum to cover about 250 square meters before it needs to recharge.
+The 360 S5 is a robot cleaner that maps your layout to know where it should clean.
+The LDS laser inside helps to create a map and calculate the most efficient way of cleaning and moves in a purposeful S-shape pattern.
+The robot lasts the whole 120 minutes and supports room cleaning.
+It divides the map into separate rooms helping you to schedule the robot to work at a specific time in a certain room.
 It has strong suction power that ensures deep cleaning on carpets (all types except thicker ones).
-The Mi Robot is ideal for homes with pets its cleaning brush is easy to maintain, and it doesn't get as much hair tangled.
+The 360 S5 is ideal for homes with pets and multi-store houses since it stores up to 10 different floor plans in memory.

 - LIDAR Mapping technology makes the robot to clean efficient